-- 1. Discuss the impact of global environments on international business decisions. - 2.
-What are the positive and negative impacts of Foreign Direct Investment on the home and host countries? - 3.
-What is globalisation?
+- 1. Discuss the impact of globalization in the global economic development. - 2.
+What are the positive and negative impacts of Foreign Direct Investment and Foreign Institutional Investment on the home and host countries? - 3.
+Define globalization and liberlsation.
 What risks do firms encounter from the globalisation of production and markets? - 4.
-Evaluate the functioning of the different types of regional economic integration. - 5.
-Discuss the scope of international human resource management.
+Evaluate the scope and functioning of WTO. - 5.
+Discuss the recent developments in international human resource management.

-Course Code: CO- CO224

-Title: International Business

-Case analysis Code: CO224/SDE-C/2017-18

-Maximum Marks: 10
+Course Code: CO- 224 Title: International Business Case analysis Code: CO224/SDE-C/2018-19 Maximum Marks: 10